 Impacts: Severe winds during the March 2019 thunderstorm in North Texas left more than 88,000 without power.
-245 Similarly, in Longview, 90 mph winds left widespread damage including 17,000 customers without electricity.
-246
+Similarly, in Longview, 90 mph winds left widespread damage including 17,000 customers without electricity.
+He will be supported by the support of the

 Risks: Severe winds alone may create the potential for power to be cut off.
 As explained above, power outages can prevent community members or first responders from seeking community members in need or seeking help.
 Power outages can be problematic, especially if these outages are at airports.
-If the power shuts off during high winds, this could lead to air controllers having limited communication with airplanes. ^{247, 248} Similar to tornadoes, since high winds are associated with a variety of other potential hazards, this may lead to confusion over whether to stay in place during a wind event or travel to a local shelter.
+If the power shuts off during high winds, this could lead to air controllers having limited communication with airplanes.
+Similar to tornadoes, since high winds are associated with a variety of other potential hazards, this may lead to confusion over whether to stay in place during a wind event or travel to a local shelter.